gratianlup/Maps/README.md

   * Douglas-Peucker line simplification algorithm.
 * Caching of map tiles and option to use a lower-resolution version until the image loads.
 * Prefetching of map tile images by estimating the future requests monitoring the map movement.
-* Animation system used for map movement and zoom, layer visibility change and many other places.
+* Animation system used for map movement and zooming, layer visibility changing and many other places.
 * Interpolation when performing a zoom-in/zoom-out action.
 * Editors for creating/editing maps supporting all layer types.
 * Map controls for changing the current view.